arc64/www.tecks.co.nz/data-processing/4b-copy-data/Destination/important-learning-and-teaching-events/learning-processes-learning-outcomes-and-phases-of-learning/what-is-learning/learning-includes-a-change-in-behaviour.md

 ---
+has_children: false
 layout: default
+nav_order: 3
-title: "Learning includes a change in behaviour
+title: 'Learning includes a change in behaviour '
-"
-nav_order: Learningincludesachangeinbehaviour
-has_children: false
 ---
 # Learning includes a change in behaviour